estoicodev/practica-layout-shifter/README.md

-# Practica Layout Shift
+# Practica Layout Shifter
-This is a practice of Design Pattern Layout Shift in Responsive Design
+This is a practice of Design Pattern Layout Shifter in Responsive Design